MohamedMetwalli5/MontyHallParadox-Simulation/README.md

 ![Frontend](https://img.shields.io/badge/Framework-Angular%20-red.svg)

 # Monty Hall Paradox Simulation

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.3.
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version `14.1.3`.
+This simulation provides a visualization of the Monty Hall problem, a famous probability puzzle.

-## Development server
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.

-## Build
-Run `ng build --configuration production` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+# Setup Instructions
+To replicate the project on your local environment, please follow these steps:
+1. Navigate to the Project Directory `cd MontyHallParadox-Simulation`
+2. Install Dependencies  `npm install`
+3. Run the project `ng serve`
+4. The project will start on `http://localhost:4200`

 ## The Monty Hall Paradox
 * It is a famous probability puzzle that is named after the host of the game show "Let's Make a Deal", Monty Hall.
 The paradox involves three doors, behind one of which is a prize, and behind the other two are goats.
 The contestant chooses one of the doors, but before the door is opened to reveal what is behind it, Monty (who knows what is behind each door) opens one of the other two doors to reveal a goat.
 At this point, the contestant is given the option to switch their choice to the other unopened door or stick with their original choice.